pedasmith/WiFiAnalyzer/WiFiRadarControl/Assets/HelpFiles/Help.md

 Click on an access point to show details about the access point.

-Click on the other tabs (Chart, Table, Log, and Help) to show the data in different formats.
+Click on the other tabs (Chart, Table, Hotspot, Connect, Log, and Help) to show the data in different formats.

 # All the tabs
 ## RADAR